 The Trello app also has an android companion which keeps everything in sync and you can also access your boards in your browser.
 Trello makes things easier because you can make lists and give them a name to keep everything organized and move things around depending on whether they’re urgent, or in the process of being done or if they’re done.
 The app was really meant for team collaboration but you can use the app however you want to.

 For example, I have a board for each of my websites and also an app for stuff like my hobbies.
 These boards have helped me get better at what I do and helped me get things done.

-The best thing about Trello is that you can integrate third party apps such as Gmail.
-I have a Trello button in Gmail where if I get an email that inspires me to do some content about, I can just hit the button and make some notes and then it creates a card inside the relevant Trello board.
+The best thing about Trello is that you can integrate third-party apps such as Gmail.
+I have a Trello button in Gmail where if I get an email that inspires me to do some content, I can just hit the button and make some notes and then it creates a card inside the relevant Trello board.

 It’s a nice app for managing content and organizing your ideas.